Alexzihaohu/2021s1final/geom.md

 i: interior, e: exterior, b: boundary
 4-intersection matrix: describes the relation between two simple regions A and B
 9-intersection matrix: describes the relation between any two regions (or lines, or region and line) A and B

+#### Simple region: 2D object has boundary and interior,with no holes inside

 ![topologyrelation](pic/topologyrelation.png)
 ![neighbourhood](pic/conceptualneighbourhood.png)